canonical/snapd/docs/interfaces.md

 exposes the ``network`` slot and all applications that can talk over the network connect their plugs there.

+## Making connections
+Interfaces may either be auto-connected on install or manually connected after install.
+Interfaces may also be implicit to the OS snap or implemented only via snaps providing the slot.

+To list the available connectable interfaces and connections:

+    $ snap interfaces

+To make a connection:

+    $ snap connect <snap>:<plug interface> <snap>:<slot interface>

+To disconnect snaps:

+    $ snap disconnect <snap>:<plug interface> <snap>:<slot interface>

+Consider a snap 'foo' that uses 'plugs: [ log-observe ]'.
+Since 'log-observe' is not auto-connected, 'foo' will not have access to the interface upon
+install:

+    $ sudo snap install foo
+    $ snap interfaces
+    Slot                 Plug
+    :log-observe         -
+    -                    foo:log-observe

+You may manually connect using `snappy connect`:

+    $ sudo snap connect foo:log-observe core:log-observe
+    $ snap interfaces
+    Slot                 Plug
+    :log-observe         foo:log-observe

+and disconnect using `snappy disconnect`:

+    $ sudo snap disconnect foo:log-observe core:log-observe
+    $ snap interfaces # shows they are disconnected Slot                 Plug
+    :log-observe         -
+    -                    foo:log-observe

+On the other hand, 'bar' could use 'plugs: [ network ]' and since 'network' is auto-connected, 'bar' has access to the interface upon install:

+    $ sudo snap install bar
+    $ snap interfaces
+    Slot                 Plug
+    :home                bar:home

+You may disconnect an auto-connected interface:

+    $ sudo snap disconnect bar:home core:home
+    $ snap interfaces
+    Slot                 Plug
+    :home                -
+    -                    bar:home

+Whether the slot is implicit or not doesn't matter in terms of snap interfaces except that if the slot is not implicit, a snap that implements the slot must be installed for it to be connectable.
+Eg, the bluez interface is not implicit so a snap author implementing the bluez service might use:

+    name: foo-blue
+    slots: [ bluez ]

+Then after install, the bluez interface shows up as available:

+    $ sudo snap install foo-blue
+    $ snap interfaces
+    Slot                 Plug
+    foo-blue:bluez       -

+Now install and connect works like before (eg, 'baz' uses 'plugs: [ bluez ]'):

+    $ sudo snap install baz
+    $ snap interfaces
+    Slot                 Plug
+    foo-blue:bluez       -
+    -                    baz:bluez
+    $ sudo snap connect baz:bluez foo-blue:bluez
+    $ snap interfaces
+    Slot                 Plug
+    foo-blue:bluez       baz:bluez

 ## Supported Interfaces - Basic

 ### camera